xuchengna/xuchengna/README.md

   - Role: **Participation in programming.**
 ### SKILLS
 - Good command of programming language (C programming, Python and MATLAB);
-- Basic use of hydraulic modeling and analysis software (Epanet and WaterGEMS)
+- Basic use of hydraulic modeling and analysis software (Epanet and WaterGEMS);
-- IELTS band score: 6.5
+- IELTS band score: 6.5.
 ### RECENT NEWS
 - _**Award**_: I received the Outstanding Graduate Student honor granted by Zhejiang University.
 (Oct.
 2023)
 - _**Award**_: I was awarded the Shimao Innovation and Entrepreneurship Scholarship of graduate student.
 (Oct.
 2022)